dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 featured: images/vpc_kafka/kafka_logo.png
 ---

-Apache Kafka is an streaming distributed platform that allows companies and organizations to have a central point where data can be streamed.
-It is a resilient platform that ensures zero data loss with its system of data replication over the kafka cluster.
+Apache Kafka is an streaming distributed platform that allows companies and organizations to have a central platform where data from their different services can be streamed.
+It is a resilient distributed platform that ensures zero data loss with its system of data replication over the kafka cluster.

 Kafka implements the architecture model Publish-Subscriber.
 This architecture solves the common problem in organizations about having interconnected services around all the organization, what is commonly known as Spaguetti Architecture.